JetixWP/really-simple-featured-video/readme.txt

 <strong>RSFV PRO plugin includes these features -</strong>

-* ✅ **Priority Support** - Solving your problems are our priority with superfast response times.
+* ✅ **Extended Autoplay on Hover** - Customize the way video autoplay on hover works on your site all via the plugin settings.
 * ✅ **Change Video Aspect Ratio** - Apply sitewide featured video aspect ratio such as 16:9, 3:2, 1:1 and more.
 * ✅ **Change Video Order at Woo Product CPT** - Set video order at single product pages of WooCommerce Product CPT.
 * ✅ **Support for more Premium/Custom Themes** - Loads additional compatibility for many supported Premium/Custom themes.
 * ✅ **Requests for Theme Compatibility** - We will take requests for additional theme compatibility.
+* ✅ **Priority Support** - Solving your problems are our priority with superfast response times.

 More features to come in the future, to name a few -